Mont Blanc

 Plan your road trip

-Make sure you know as much about the country you are going to be driving in as you can.
+Ensure you know as much about the country you will drive in as possible.

-Look at the best places to make stops and plan every day so you know you can stop regularly and break up the journey.
+Look at the best places to make stops and plan daily so you can stop regularly and break up the journey.

-But it’s also important to check health recommendations for the country you are going to be visiting – do you need inoculations, and if you take regular medication, what happens if you lose it abroad?
+But it’s also important to check health recommendations for the country you are visiting—do you need inoculations, and if you take regular medication, what happens if you lose it abroad?

 Make sure all your existing vaccinations are up to date, too.